 - 13.1.
 The school seeks opportunities to draw links between relationships, sex and health education and other curriculum subjects wherever possible to enhance pupils' learning. - 13.2.
-Relationships, sex and health education will be linked to the following subjects in particular: - Science pupils learn about the main external parts of the body and changes to the body as it grows from birth to old age, including puberty. - Computing and ICT pupils learn about online-safety, including how to use technology safely, responsibly, respectfully and securely, how to keep personal information private and how to access help and support. - PE pupils explore various physical activities, are physically active for sustained periods of time, engage in competitive sport and understand how exercise can lead to healthier lifestyles. - Citizenship pupils learn about the requirements of the law, democracy, community, British values and their responsibilities and the possible consequences of their actions. - PSHE pupils learn about respect and difference, values and characteristics of individuals. - 14.
-Withdrawing from the subjects - 14.1.
+Relationships, sex and health education will be linked to the following subjects in particular: - Science pupils learn about the main external parts of the body and changes to the body as it grows from birth to old age, including puberty. - Computing and ICT pupils learn about online-safety, including how to use technology safely, responsibly, respectfully and securely, how to keep personal information private and how to access help and support. - PE pupils explore various physical activities, are physically active for sustained periods of time, engage in competitive sport and understand how exercise can lead to healthier lifestyles. - Citizenship pupils learn about the requirements of the law, democracy, community, British values and their responsibilities and the possible consequences of their actions. - PSHE pupils learn about respect and difference, values and characteristics of individuals.

+14. Withdrawing from the subjects

+- 14.1.
 Relationships and health education are statutory at primary and parents do not have the right to withdraw their child from the subjects. - 14.2.
-As sex education is not statutory at primary level (other than what must be taught as part of the science curriculum), parents have the right to request to withdraw their child from all or part of the sex education curriculum. - 14.3.
+As sex education is not statutory at primary level (other than what must be taught as part of the science curriculum), parents have the right to request to withdraw their child from all or part of the sex education curriculum.
+This includes how babies are conceived and born. - 14.3.
 The headteacher will automatically grant withdrawal requests in accordance with point 14.2; however, the headteacher will discuss the request with the parent and, if appropriate, their child, to ensure that their wishes are understood and to clarify the nature and purpose of the curriculum. - 14.4.
-The headteacher will discuss with the parent, the benefits or receiving this important education and any adverse effects that withdrawal may have on the pupil this could include, for example, social and emotional effects of being excluded. - 14.5.
+The headteacher will discuss with the parent, the benefits or receiving this important education and any adverse effects that withdrawal may have on the pupil this could include, for example, social and emotional effects of being excluded.

+- 14.5.
 The headteacher will keep a record of the discussion between themselves, the pupil and the parent. - 14.6.
-The headteacher will grant a parent's request to withdraw their child from sex education, other than the content that must be taught as part of the science curriculum.
+The headteacher will grant a parent's request to withdraw their child from sex education, other than the content that must be taught as part of the science curriculum. - 14.7.
+Where a pupil is withdrawn from sex education, the headteacher will ensure that the pupil receives appropriate alternative education.